jnslxndr/Writing-Test/Paper.md

     institution: National Institue for Design
     city: Ahmedabad
     country: India
-# acmauthoryear: "true"
+# acmauthoryear: true
-bibliography: "references"
+# bibliography: "references"
 abstract: A clear and well-documented \LaTeX\ document is presented as an article formatted for publication by ACM in a conference proceedings or journal publication.
 Based on the ``acmart'' document class, this